 Recently I looked at simple techniques for time series smoothing and forecasting.
 One such primitive method is the single exponentially weighted moving average (SEWMA), defined as

-where the sequences are indexed from 1. denotes an observed value of the time series and a SEWMA value.
+a SEWMA value.
 In words, this recursive definition expresses that the next SEWMA value is a weighted average of the curent observed and SEWMA values.

 If I pose the question "What is the predicted value for the next time series observation?" we just apply the formula.